-That’s why I chose to join the Labour Party over twenty years ago and help improve and represent my local town.
+That’s why I chose to join the Labour Party over 25 years ago and help improve and represent my local town.
 In 2001, I stood as councillor for Malinslee and Dawley Bank and I relish every day supporting local residents and watching business thrive In our town.

 In 2011 I was elected as leader of Telford and Wrekin Council and most recently in 2017 stood as Telford’s Parliamentary candidate.